-- The used soil represents sandy calcareous soil of the new reclaimed desert in east side from the River Nile.
-Physical and chemical characteristics of the used soil are shown in Table 1. - 3.1.
-Effect of Compost Amendment on Plant Growth
+The physical and chemical characteristics of the four types of composts are summarized in Table 1.
+The used soil represents sandy calcareous soil of the new reclaimed desert in east side from the River Nile.
+Physical and chemical characteristics of the used soil are shown in Table 2.

+3.1.
+Parameters of plant growth

-Table 2 shows the effect of different fertilization strategies on maize plants after 60 days from planting in sandy calcareous soil.
+Table 3 shows the effect of different fertilization strategies on maize plants after 60 days from planting in sandy calcareous soil.
 The plant height and dry weight of shoots and roots significantly increased because of the combined application of compost with mineral-N. Plant height fluctuated between 56.01 cm and 80.50 cm.
 The minimum value of the plant height (56.10 cm) was obtained in case of applying the recommended dose of N fertilizer in organic form (T8).
 While, the maximum value (80.50 cm) was obtained because of applying the recommended dose of N fertilizer in both mineral and organic form (T3).
 The combined application of N in both organic and mineral forms increased all parameter than when the recommended dose of N was applied either in mineral form or as compost.
 Application of any type of compost with half recommended dose of mineral-N increased the maize shoot and root fresh and dry weights than using mineral-N fertilization or compost alone.
 However, using of compost as a sole source of fertilization involved in inhibition of growth of maize compared with the mineral-N fertilization.
 Fresh weight of the shoot increased by 96.30%, 80.46%, 30.42% and 51.28% when the mineral-N fertilizer was used in T3, T5, T7 and T9, respectively.
 The dry weight of shoot increased by 86.56%, 82.41%, 20.85% and 50.38%, respectively in the same treatments.
 Fresh weight of the root increased by 74.34%, 51.79%, 39.80% and 36.54%, respectively as a result of application of the same treatments, however, the dry weight of root increased by 77.21%, 67.95%, 13.39% and 31.91%, respectively.
 These results indicate that using 50% of N as compost combined with 50% of recommended dose of mineral-N resulted is preferred by the plants than single fertilization either in organic or in the mineral form.